Difference Between Hosting and Deployment

 Internet hosting is a service that allows people, groups, organizations, and also governments to make their websites.
 These websites are accessible via the world wide web (www.).

-The Internet as a concept was limited to narrow educational and informational content until 1991, all across the world.
-Personalized websites were not only far fetched digitally but also economically.
+The Internet was limited to narrow educational and informational content until 1991, worldwide.
+Personalized websites were not only far-fetched digitally but also economically.

-To make or host a website, an individual needed to have a personalized computer and a server.
+To make or host a website, an individual must have a personalized computer and a server.
 Web hosting companies offered websites to individuals on their servers.
-This saved a good amount of unnecessary spending on money, time, and effort.
+This saved a lot of unnecessary money, time, and effort spending.

-As time passed by and the model tasted success, the number of companies offering such website plans increased.
+As time passed and the model succeeded, the number of companies offering such website plans increased.

 Although there are multiple types of hosting servers, majorly they can be categorized into the following two:

 1. Smaller Hosting Services – These are the ones where files can be uploaded.
-The making and uploading doesn’t require much processing here.
-Smaller Hosting Services are generally offered for free.
+The making and uploading don’t require much processing here.
+Smaller Hosting Services are offered for free.

 2. Large Hosting Services – These are mostly for companies and organizations.
 It has bigger application development programs and substantial database support.
-Companies need these websites to constantly stay in touch with the public.
+Companies need these websites to stay in touch with the public constantly.

 There are multiple types of Hosting services –

-1. Shared web hosting services – This is a common pool or server roof which shelters many different types of websites.
-Although such websites do not allow an array of features and are rigid in their functionality.
+1. Shared web hosting services – This is a common pool or server roof that shelters many websites.
+However, such websites do not allow an array of features and are rigid in their functionality.

-3. Dedicated Hosting Server – The user gets their server and also complete control of it.
+3. Dedicated Hosting Server – The user gets their server and has complete control.
 Self-managed / unmanaged types of servers are the least expensive ones.
 The clients themselves are responsible for the security of the server.

 4. Managed Hosting Servers – Unlike the Dedicated Hosting Services, this one gives the client access to the server but not total control of it.
 The reason for denying control is providing and guaranteeing a quality check.